 How to Purchase Stansted Express Tickets

 Th easiest way to get Stansted Express tickets is online (go there now).
 You can purchase Stansted Express tickets up to 6 months in advance.
 I highly recommend getting tickets as early as possible because there can be really big discounts on tickets purchased in advance.
 Check current deals here.

 Stansted Express Prices & Offers

 The best deal you’ll find is £7 one way (£14 round trip), for advanced bookings.
-We’ve found that you have to book at least 3 months in advance to find these great deals.
-The prices go up incrementally, to a max price of £17 one way (often with a discount for round trip).
+We’ve found that you have to book at least 3 months in advance to find these great deals, and it is difficult to find a £7 deal.
+The prices go up incrementally (often with a discount for round trip).

-Another offer that is always available is the WebDuo ticket, which is £50 for two round trip tickets.
+Another offer that is always available is the WebDuo ticket, which is typically £20 for two single direction tickets (when booked far in advance) or £32 without advanced purchase deals, and £40 for two round trip tickets (£52 with no advanced purchase deals).
 If you’re traveling with someone, this is an economical ticket that you can purchase at any time, even when other deals are gone.

 Finally, 3 or 4 people can travel for the price of 2, when travelling together between London Liverpool Street and Stansted Airport.
 There must be at least 2 paying adults, then children or adults can travel for free.